" /> Florida Mediation Attorney | Ludwin Law Group

 Real Estate & Construction Mediation

-Boundary disputes, construction defects, contractor disagreements, title issues, and commercial property disputes resolved efficiently and confidentially.
+Boundary disputes, construction defects, contractor disagreements, title issues, and commercial property disputes resolved efficiently and confidentially outside of court.

 Property Disputes